Sports in Rochester, New York: Mountain Bike Parks

-Club sports
+Club Sports

 Rugby

-Rochester is home to two men's rugby teams, the Rochester Aardvarks and the Rochester Colonials.
-Both have long histories, with the Aardvarks celebrating their 40th anniversary in 2006, and the Rochester Colonials celebrating 30 years in 2010.
+Rochester is home to two men's rugby teams, the Rochester Aardvarks R.F.C. and the Rochester Colonials.
+Both have long histories, with the Aardvarks celebrating their 50th anniversary in 2016, and the Rochester Colonials celebrating 40 years in 2020.
 Both rugby clubs are among the few in the country to own their own pitch: Aardvark Park in Henrietta, New York, while the Colonials play their matches at Marianne Cope Parish in Henrietta, New York.
-The Aardvarks and the Colonials both have hosted local and statewide tournaments and the Rochester Colonials hosted the 2007 USA Rugby National Collegiate All-Star Championships, Rochester's first national tournament, as well as the 2009 NYS Rugby Upstates Tournament and the 2009 New York State High School Rugby Championships.
+The Aardvarks and the Colonials both have hosted local and statewide tournaments.
+The Rochester Colonials hosted the 2007 USA Rugby National Collegiate All-Star Championships, Rochester's first national tournament, as well as the 2009 NYS Rugby Upstates Tournament and the 2009 New York State High School Rugby Championships.
 Both teams participate in the annual Can-Am Rugby Tournament in Saranac Lake, New York in early August.
-Rochester also has a Women's Rugby club, the Rochester Renegades, who celebrated their 20th anniversary in 2008.
+Rochester also has a Women's Rugby club, the Rochester Renegades, who celebrated their 30th anniversary in 2017.
 The Renegades started the New York State Rugby Women's Division.